-- (1) Venting or flaring caused by an emergency, a or malfunction, or of long duration. - (a) The operator shall notify the division of venting or flaring that exceeds 50 MCF in volume and either results from an emergency or malfunction, or lasts eight hours or more cumulatively within any 24-hour period by filing a form C-129 with the division as follows: - (i) for venting or flaring that equals or exceeds 50 MCF but less than 500 MCF, notify the appropriate division district office in writing by filing a form C-129 no later than 15 days following discovery or commencement of venting or flaring; - (ii) for venting or flaring that equals or exceeds 500 MCF or otherwise qualifies as a major release as defined in 19.15.29.7 NMAC, notify the appropriate division district office verbally or by e-mail as soon as possible and no later than 24 hours following discovery or commencement of venting or flaring and provide the information required in form C-129.
-No later than 15 days following the discovery or commencement of venting or flaring, the operator shall file a form C-129 that verifies, updates, or corrects the verbal or e-mail notification; and - (iii) no later than 15 days following the termination of venting or flaring, notify the appropriate division district office by filing a form C-129. - (b) The operator shall provide and certify the accuracy of the following information in the form C-129: - (i) operator's name; - (ii) name and type of facility; - (iii) equipment involved; - (iv) compositional analysis of vented or flared natural gas; - (v) date(s) and time(s) that venting or flaring was discovered or commenced and terminated;
+Venting or flaring caused by anemergency, a-or-malfunction, or of long duration.

+(a) The operator shall notify the division of venting or flaring that exceeds 50 MCF in volume and either results from an emergency or malfunction, or lasts eight hours or more cumulatively within any 24-hour period from a single event by filing a form C-129 with the division as follows:

+(i) for venting or flaring that equals or exceeds 50 MCF but less than 500 MCF from a single event, notify the appropriate division district office in writing by filing a form C-129 no later than 15 days following discovery or commencement of venting or flaring;

+(ii) for venting or flaring that equals or exceeds 500 MCF or otherwise qualifies as a major release as defined in 19.15.29.7 NMAC from a single event, notify the appropriate division district office verbally or by e-mail as soon as possible and no later than 24 hours following discovery or commencement of venting or flaring and provide the information required in form C-129.
+No later than 15 days following the discovery or commencement of venting or flaring, the operator shall file a form C-129 that verifies, updates, or corrects the verbal or e-mail notification; and

+(iii) no later than 15 days following the termination of venting or flaring, notify the appropriate division district office by filing a form C-129.

+(b) The operator shall provide and certify the accuracy of the following information in the form C-129:

-- (vi) measured or estimated volume of vented or flared natural gas; - (vii) cause and nature of venting or flaring; - (viii) steps taken to limit the duration and magnitude of venting or flaring;
+(i) operator's name; (ii) name and type of facility; (iii) equipment involved; (iv) compositional analysis of vented or flared natural gas; (v) date(s) and time(s) that venting or flaring was discovered or commenced and terminated; (vi) measured or estimated volume of vented or flared natural gas; (vii) cause and nature of venting or flaring; (viii) steps taken to limit the duration and magnitude of venting or flaring; and . , (ix) corrective actions taken to eliminate the cause and recurrence of venting or flaring. . ,

-and

-(ix) corrective actions taken to eliminate the cause and recurrence of venting or flaring.

-- (c) At the division's request, the operator shall provide and certify additional information by the specified date. - (d) The operator shall file a form C-141 instead of a form C-129 for the release of a liquid during venting or flaring that is or may be a major or minor release under 19.15.29.7 NMAC. - (2) Monthly reporting of vented and flared natural gas.
-The operator shall report the volume of vented and flared natural gas for each month in each category listed below.
-Beginning June 2021, the operator shall submit quarterly reports in a format specified by the division.
+At the division's request, the operator shall provide and certify additional (c) information by the specified date.

+(d) The operator shall file a form C-141 instead of a form C-129 for the release of a liquid during venting or flaring that is or may be a major or minor release under 19.15.29.7 NMAC.

+Monthly reporting of vented and flared natural gas.
+The operator shall separately (2)report the volume of vented natural gas and volume of flared natural gas for each month in each category listed below.
+Beginning July 1,ne 2021, the operator shall gather data for submit quarterly reports in a format specified by the division and submit by November 15, 2021 for the third quarter and February 15, 2022 for the fourth quarter.
 Beginning January 2022, the operator shall submit a form C-115B monthly on or before the 15th day of the second month following the month in which it vented or flared natural gas.
 The operator shall specify whether it estimated or measured each reported volume.
 In filing the initial report, the operator shall provide the methodology (measured or estimated using calculations and industry standard factors) used to report the volumes and shall report changes in the methodology on future forms.
 The operator shall make and keep records of the measurements and estimates, including records showing how it calculated the estimates, for no less than five years and make such records available for inspection by the division upon request.
 The categories are:

-(a) emergency;
+emergency; (a)